Every App Becomes an API in the Age of Personal Agents

 Why YC and OpenClaw leaders believe software is being rebuilt for agents - and what it means for developers building products right now.

-Two voices from opposite ends of the AI ecosystem are converging on the same conclusion.
 Pete Koomen, Group Partner at Y Combinator, recently laid out five observations about building software right now.
-Peter Steinberger, creator of OpenClaw, distilled it even further: all apps will become APIs or disappear.
-Both are pointing at the same seismic shift - the primary consumer of software is no longer the human sitting at the screen.
+Peter Steinberger, creator of OpenClaw, distilled the same argument even further: all apps will become APIs or disappear.
+Both are pointing at the same structural shift.
+The primary consumer of software is no longer the human sitting at the screen.

-Each point compounds the last.
-When everyone writes code fast, competitive advantage shifts away from execution speed toward something else entirely: how well your product serves agents as its primary users.
+When everyone writes code fast, competitive advantage shifts away from execution speed toward something else: how well your product serves agents as its primary users.
+That transition is not guaranteed to go smoothly, and most products are not ready for it.

 Apps Become APIs or Disappear

 Peter Steinberger pushes this logic to its endpoint.
-If agents are the consumers, then visual interfaces become optional.
-What matters is the API surface - structured, predictable, machine-readable interactions.
+If agents are the consumers, visual interfaces become optional.
+What matters is the API surface: structured, predictable, machine-readable interactions.

-- Your agent, not you, will be the primary consumer of software.
-The booking app, the email client, the project management tool - your agent will interact with these on your behalf.
-The UI becomes a debugging tool for when the agent gets stuck, not the primary interaction surface.
+For everything else, your agent, not you, will be the primary consumer.
+The booking app, the email client, the project management tool: your agent will interact with these on your behalf.
+The UI becomes a debugging surface for when the agent gets stuck, not the main interaction point.

-This isn’t theoretical.
-OpenClaw already demonstrates the pattern: a personal agent that runs on your machine, accessible via iMessage or Telegram, executing terminal commands, managing files, browsing the web.
+OpenClaw already demonstrates the pattern: a personal agent running on your machine, reachable via iMessage or Telegram, executing terminal commands, managing files, and browsing the web.
 The human gives high-level intent.
 The agent handles the implementation.
+Where this breaks down is edge cases: ambiguous intent, unexpected UI states, services that don’t expose clean APIs.
+Agents fail on these more often than their demos suggest.

 The Inversion of Software Design

-This means APIs need to be self-describing.
+That means APIs need to be self-describing.
 Error messages need to be parseable, not just human-readable.
 Authentication needs to support agent delegation.
 Rate limiting needs to account for automated consumption patterns.
+None of this is trivial to retrofit onto existing products.

 The winners won’t be companies with the best dashboards.
-They’ll be companies with the cleanest, most composable APIs - the ones that an agent can discover, authenticate against, and orchestrate without human intervention.
+They’ll be companies with the cleanest, most composable APIs: the ones an agent can discover, authenticate against, and orchestrate without human intervention.

 What This Means for Developers

-- API-first is no longer a best practice - it’s survival.
+API-first is no longer a best practice.
+It’s a survival condition.
 If your product can’t be consumed programmatically, agents will route around it to competitors that can.

-- Multi-step UIs are a liability.
-Every wizard, every multi-page form, every workflow that requires sequential human clicks is friction that agents will eliminate - by using a competitor’s API instead.
+Multi-step UIs have become a liability.
+Every wizard, every multi-page form, every workflow that requires sequential human clicks is friction that agents will eliminate, by using a competitor’s API instead.
+That’s a brutal selection pressure for products built around complex onboarding flows.

-Both Pete and Peter are describing the same inflection point from different angles.
-Pete sees it from the builder’s perspective: the tools have leveled the playing field, and users themselves are becoming builders.
-Peter sees it from the product’s perspective: if software isn’t agent-accessible, it’s dead software.
+Pete and Peter are describing the same inflection point from different angles.
+Pete sees it from the builder’s side: the tools have leveled the playing field, and users have become builders.
+Peter sees it from the product’s side: if software is not agent-accessible, it is dead software.

 Join the newsletter